mayankpm/Movie-Review/README.md

 # Movie-Rating
-Movie Rating website built using React and Springbok
+Movie Rating website built using React and Springboot